A Bayesian joint model of multiple nonlinear longitudinal and competing risks outcomes for dynamic prediction in multiple myeloma: joint estimation and corrected two-stage approaches: Multiple Myeloma Data

 For our analyses, the follow-up period is defined from 1st January 2015 to 28th February 2022.
 Patients included in the database were diagnosed with MM on or after 1st January 2015 and presented at least two visits in the Flatiron Health system.
 Other eligibility criteria are: (i) at least 18 years of age at MM diagnosis, (ii) no longer than 60 days between initial diagnosis and first activity (visit or LoT initiation), (iii) more than three months on-treatment before the end of study follow-up, (iv) and no malignancies before MM diagnosis.
 Thus, 5490 patients formed the sample of newly diagnosed MM patients who met all eligibility criteria.
 Table~\ref{table:transitions} shows the number of patients who died, transitioned to next LoT, or were censored (neither experienced death nor started next LoT) and their respective median time until the event within each LoT (LoT in the database was oncologist-defined, rule-based).
 For example, of the 5490 patients who started LoT 1, 843 (15\%) died during LoT 1, 2775 (51\%) changed to LoT 2, 1872 (34\%) were censored during LoT 1, and their respective median time on LoT 1 was 210, 266, and 198 days.
-Note that we grouped LoT 5 and beyond, into LoT 4 due to the small number of patients (e.g. 362 in LoT 5).
+Note that we grouped LoT 5 and beyond, into LoT 4 due to the small number of patients (e.g. 362 in LoT 5) and to avoid issues in model parameters estimation.
+Clinically, such grouping is also acceptable as the combination of treatments in these later lines are in general less effective as a whole.
 In practice, this means that from LoT 4 onwards, only death or censoring can occur.
+Table~\ref{table:transitions} also shows a summary of the distribution of the number of M-spike and FLC measurements per patient by LoT.

 In addition to times until clinical events of interest, the Flatiron Health database also provides observations for the longitudinal biomarkers that predict the probability of the clinical event of interest occurring.
 Here we use SPEP/M-spike results to quantify the concentration of M-protein in serum (g/L) and FLC to quantify the concentration of involved light chains (either kappa or lambda, g/L).
 Due to varying clinical guidelines and practices, a large number of patients may not always have both of these biomarkers or even different recording frequencies.
 Hence, for patients with both kappa-FLC and lambda-FLC, the chain of the higher initial value is followed through (see examples in Web Figure~\ref{fig0}).
-Web Table~\ref{table:biomfreq} shows a summary of the distribution of the number of M-spike and FLC measurements per patient by LoT.

 Baseline characteristics collected at initial diagnosis are available for the categorical variables: sex, ethnicity, Eastern Cooperative Oncology Group (ECOG), and International Staging System (ISS) (see a descriptive summary in Web Table~\ref{table:catdescript}), as well as for the continuous variables: age, albumin (serum, g/L), beta-2-microglobulin (B2M, serum, mg/L), creatinine (serum, mg/dL), hemoglobin (g/dL), lactate dehydrogenase (LDH, serum, U/L), lymphocyte (count, $\times 10^{9}$/L), neutrophil (count, $\times 10^{9}$/L), platelet (count, $\times 10^{9}$/L), immunoglobulin A (IgA, serum, g/L), IgG (serum, g/L), IgM (serum, g/L) (see a descriptive summary in Web Table~\ref{table:contdescript}).
 From LoT 2 onwards, we can use the time spent in the previous LoT as an explanatory variable.
 Except for age and time spent in the previous LoT, all continuous variables have missing data.
 To handle such variables, we apply a log transformation to reduce asymmetry, a standardisation so that their scales are similar, and a simple imputation to fill in missing observations (see Web Table~\ref{table:contdescript}).